Canada is among the top favorite destinations for international students who crave exposure and experience alongside top-quality education.

 Host/Family Homestay: Several host families in Canada offer single occupancy rooms for international students with meals included.
 Host families are very helpful in providing a sense of security and familiarizing the student with the city.

-Furnished or Unfurnished Apartments: You can rent a temporary furnished or unfurnished apartment through online sites like Craigslist, Kijiji, Rentboard or Rentseeker.
+Furnished or Unfurnished Apartments: You can rent a temporary furnished or unfurnished apartment through online sites such as Craigslist, Kijiji, Rentboard or Rentseeker.

 We hope that you found this resource topic interesting and informative.